 Bearded Iris Brewing

-Bearded Iris Brewing, located in Germantown and Sylvan Park, has an electric and fun atmosphere.
+Bearded Iris Brewing, situated in Germantown and Sylvan Park, has an electric and fun atmosphere.
 Both locations have large bars, a variety of comfortable seating options, and great outdoor patios.
-These taprooms are kid-friendly.
+The taprooms are kid-friendly.

 Tennessee Brew Works

-Tennessee Brew Works, located in SoBro, prioritizes both the local community and eco-friendly brewing methods.
-Their two-story taproom is one of the best in town, with a ton of inside and outdoor space on each level.
+Tennessee Brew Works prioritizes both the local community and eco-friendly brewing methods.
+Their two-story taproom is one of the best in town, with inside and outdoor space on each level.
 You can see the production of the brew through huge glass walls inside the taproom.
-Unlike most breweries in Nashville, Tennessee Brew Works has a full-time culinary team serving lunch and dinner.
+Their full-time culinary team serves delicious food options including sandwiches, salads, burgers, and more.

 Neighborhood: SoBro